Sean Spicer's week started with 'SNL;' it's only gotten worse

 Spicer has come under withering criticism in recent days, and some of the criticism has reportedly come from the president.
 Citing a source familiar with internal communications, CNN's Jim Acosta reported on Tuesday that Trump "is disappointed in Spicer's performance during the first two weeks of the administration."

-Furthermore, Acosta reported, the president was not amused by Melissa McCarthy's impersonation of Spicer on last Saturday's "Saturday Night Live."
+Furthermore, Acosta reported, the president was not amused by McCarthy's impersonation.

-On Thursday morning Trump senior advisor Kellyanne Conway expressed support for Spicer, saying on Fox News that "the truth is, Sean Spicer is our press secretary and will continue to be.
+With tongues wagging about Spicer's status, Trump senior advisor Kellyanne Conway expressed support for him on Thursday morning, saying on Fox News that "the truth is, Sean Spicer is our press secretary and will continue to be.
 He has the president's ear and his full confidence."

 Spicer did not respond to a request for comment for this story.